danse-inelastic/pyre/docs/pyreBasics.rst

 _init: initialization of computing engine
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This method will be called after every component is configured.
-The method _configure
-for all components will be called already at this time.
+The method _configure() will already have been called at this time for all components.
 This is the place where the computing engine should be constructed.
-Usually, in _init method you want to prepare everything so that the component is ready to run; for example, you may want to allocate memory, open input/output files, initiate c/c++/fortran engines that this component is depending on, etc.
+Usually, in _init() one will want to prepare everything so that the component is ready to run; for example, you may want to allocate memory, open input/output files, initiate c/c++/fortran engines that this component is depending on, etc.